software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 >
 > The teacher should be able to add questions to a quiz.
 For example, the "The capital cities of Europe" quiz could have a question "What is the capital of Finland?".
 A question has a question text, for example "What is the capital of Finland?" and a difficulty level.
 The difficulty level is either "Easy", "Normal" or "Hard".
 The default difficulty level is "Normal".
 >
 > The questions of a quiz should be listed on a separate page.
-Once a question has been added to a quiz, the teacher should be able to edit and delete it.
+Once a question has been added to a quiz, the teacher should be able to delete it.
 >
 > The teacher should be able to add answer options to a question.
 For example, the "What is the capital of Finland?" question could have answer options "Turku", "Helsinki" and "Tampere".
 An answer option has an answer option text, for example "Turku", and a correctness status.
 Answer is either correct or not.
 For example, the "Turku" answer option would not be correct.
 >